Phnom Penh still has plenty of local markets, which are all well patronized not just by locals but by some adventurous ex-pats as well.

 3. Russian Market or Toul Tompong

-This market has a wide selection of souvenirs from silk and silk products, to carvings and woven items.
-There are also rows upon rows of clothes, some over runs from foreign factories, shoes, swimwear, underwear and children’c clothes.
 Try out the food stall.
-You can choose the food you want to try as you can see them prepare it.
+You can choose the food you want to try as you can see it prepared there.
 Just sit in one of the stalls and point at the one you love to try.
-I tell you, you will have lots of fun.
+I'll tell you; you will have lots of fun.

 4. Olympic MarketI used to visit this market as it had so many fabrics to choose from and sewing accessories.
 But for many locals, especially the younger ones, this market is lovely.

 Here, you'll find the latest in fashion, mainly from Korea and Hong Kong.
 The prices might surprise you, but these are imported items.
 You can also find Cambodian silk products and jewelry here.
 The place is a bit confusing so have markers when you venture into the different stalls.

 5. ORussey MarketThis market is bustling.
 It can be overwhelming for many foreigners.
 But, if you desire to be with the locals, this is the place to go.
 I found pots here and baskets and mats locally made.

 6. BKK or Boeung Keng Kang MarketMany ex-pats live close to this area, so they shop for daily fresh needs here, from vegetables to fruits, but this market also carries many other items.

 Tips for Exploring the Local Markets in Phnom Penh